Why PromptPack?

 Current Status and Roadmap

-PromptPack is an emerging specification:
+PromptPack is an actively evolving specification:

 ✅ Available Now:

-- Complete v1.1 specification with multimodal support
+- Complete v1.4 specification with agent loops, workflows, multi-agent definitions, skills, evals, and multimodal support

 - JSON Schema for validation

-- PromptArena testing tool for multi-provider evaluation
+- PromptKit reference runtime and PromptArena testing tool

 - RFC process for community-driven evolution